Beginner’s Guide: How to Clean Your AC Coils and Boost Efficiency

 Step 2: Access the Coils

-Evaporator Coils: Open the access panel of the indoor unit, which may require a screwdriver or wrench.
-Refer to your user manual if you’re unsure where the coils are located.
+Evaporator Coils (Indoor): Open the indoor unit’s access panel.
+You may need a screwdriver or wrench.
+Refer to your unit’s manual if needed.

 Step 3: Remove Loose Debris